Updated: December 23, 2022

 Trinidad ocean front bed and breakfast a short drive from Redwood National Park.
 The Lost Whale also features a private fairy trail to a secluded beach, perfect for tide pool wading or a brief respite from wedding festivities.
 The path is windy but worth the walk.
 In spring and summer the gardens are a gorgeous explosion of color.

-Located right above the ocean in Shelter Cove, every room features an incredible view of the waves below.
-Nearby you will find Black Sands Beach and the 24.6 mile Lost Coast trail – an unparalleled (and mostly level) coastal hiking experience.
+Located right above the ocean in Shelter Cove with incredible views of the waves below.
+Nearby you will find Black Sands Beach and the 24.6 mile Lost Coast trail – an unparalleled coastal hiking experience if you’re feeling adventurous.
 Be forewarned that the road in to Shelter Cove is steep and twisty and best attempted in daylight.
 The sight of ocean stretching in all directions at the edge of the world makes the adventure entirely worthwhile.
-Visit the The Gyppo Ale Mill to relax your phantom steering wheel grip.

 Redwood park weddings are very popular with couples that want a weekend in the woods with their favorite people and a side of wedding.
 Campground weddings are great because they can provide accommodations for quite a few like-minded outdoor loving guests in a breathtaking natural surrounding.